felixmacaspac/enyu/README.md

 # NU Dasmariñas Activities

-This repository contains most of the projects/activities we did on our [University](https://www.facebook.com/NUDasmaPH/).
+This repository contains most of the projects/activities I did on [University](https://www.facebook.com/NUDasmaPH/).
 The naming of the folders will be based on the subject codes I took on this course.

 ## Subject Codes
 <details>